-- Sample of a fully completed questionnaire for the evaluation of the PSP by the students - Regulations for dealing with students' complaints and appeals - Regulation for the function of academic advisor - Reference to the teaching modes and assessment methods brainstorming, simulation, case study, role game and complete a project.
-When the project is completed, they are to present their work and results.
+- Sample of a fully completed questionnaire for the evaluation of the PSP by the students - Regulations for dealing with students' complaints and appeals - Regulation for the function of academic advisor - Reference to the teaching modes and assessment methods when completed, they are to present their work and results.
 That helps them develop several "soft" skills which will help them throughout their careers: communication, teamwork, leadership, public speaking, to name a few.

 Courses evidence a variety of enriching learning/teaching methods that promote engagement and active learning.
-Students are encouraged to develop individual skills and utilise art.
-In several of their classes they are asked to work with classmates in small groups, use
+Students are encouraged to develop individual skills.
+In several of their classes they are asked to work with classmates in small groups and complete a project and,